axiomee/tchala-specifications/README.txt

 - USERS
   .
 Users will have a username, an email, a password and the rest will be optional $ .
-Users will be able to sign up and login with Google, Facebook, or email $ .
+Users will be able to sign up and login with Google, Facebook, or by email $ .
 Users can add each other as friends
   .
 Users will be able to translate questions in another language $